-I recently asked a number of students for their thoughts on good ways to minimise exam stresses, and I have put together some of the most common tips they gave me.
+We recently asked a number of students for their thoughts on good ways to minimise exam nerves, and have put together some of the most common tips they gave us.

 Overall, the most common advice was to use controlled breathing to ward off stress and panicky feelings.
 Spending 3 minutes breathing slowly in and out sends a powerful message to your brain to calm down and regain control.